LHC experiments for long-lived particles of the dark sector: Dedicated LLP Experiments at the LHC

 \subsection{FORMOSA -- FORward MicrOcharge SeArch}

 FORMOSA~\cite{Foroughi-Abari:2020qar} is also designed to discover millicharged particles, yet in the far-forward direction, close to the beam collision axis, where it can benefit from an enhanced mCP production cross section compared to the transverse direction.
-It is a scintillator-based detector to be hosted in the LHC Forward Physics Facility (FPF), an expanded UJ12 hall, around 500~m downstream from the ATLAS IP1, as shown in Fig.~\ref{fg:formosa}.
-It is proposed to start in Run~3 by moving the milliQan demonstrator to UJ12, as phase called FORMOSA-I, with the full milliQan-type detector called FORMOSA-II.
+It is a scintillator-based detector to be hosted in the FPF, shown in Fig.~\ref{fg:formosa}.
+FORMOSA is proposed to start in Run~3 by moving the milliQan demonstrator to UJ12, as a phase called FORMOSA-I, with the full milliQan-type detector, FORMOSA-II, to be deployed at a later stage.
 The expected physics potential is discussed in \sref{sc:mcp}.